-Recent espionage campaigns by sophisticated advanced persistent threat (APT) groups demonstrate the appeal to leverage Dropbox’s encrypted channels.
-For example, the Russia-based espionage group Turla stored stolen documents from high value targets on various Dropbox accounts the group controlled as far back as 2015.4 Using a previously undocumented malware toolset named Crutch, Turla bypassed Dropbox’s security layers and blended into normal traffic for years.
+Recent espionage campaigns by sophisticated advanced persistent threat (APT) groups demonstrate the appeal of leveraging Dropbox’s encrypted channels.
+For example, the Russia-based espionage group Turla stored stolen documents from high-value targets on various Dropbox accounts the group controlled as far back as 2015.4 Using a previously undocumented malware toolset named Crutch, Turla bypassed Dropbox’s security layers and blended into normal traffic for years.

 Threat Actors Utilize File-Sharing Services to Host and Disseminate Malware

 There are numerous reports of threat actors of varying motivations and sophistication utilizing file-sharing services to host and disseminate malware.
 As the COVID-19 pandemic continues, information sharing and virtual collaboration provided by Dropbox will remain a crucial factor for remote work and resulting threat actor abuse.